 Epidemiology and etiologic associations of hepatocellular carcinoma

-Management of pain in patients with cirrhosis
+Management of pain in patients with advanced chronic liver disease or cirrhosis

 Prediction of variceal hemorrhage in patients with cirrhosis